godspeedsystems/gs_doc/docs/microservices/workflows.md

           method: publish
           topic: kyc_initiate_recieved
           group_id: kyc_domain
+        data: # Refer https://kafka.js.org/docs/producing#message-structure for information on data attributes.
-        data: <% inputs %> # Evaluation of dynamic values happens via <% %>.
+          value: <% inputs %> # Your message content.
+Evaluation of dynamic values happens via <% %>.
 The type of scripting is coffee.
+          key: # Optional - Used for partitioning.
+          partition: # Optional - Which partition to send the message to.
+          timestamp: # Optional - The timestamp of when the message was created.
+          headers: # Optional - Metadata to associate with your message.
 ```
+> Refer https://kafka.js.org/docs/producing#message-structure for information on data attributes.

 #### com.gs.datastore